 Digital transformation—converting ink-on-paper records to digital formats—encourages businesses to reconsider how to deliver customer experiences, and question traditional ideas of teams and departments.
 That doesn’t mean support agents need to run marketing campaigns, but it can mean knocking down walls between departments.
 A social media presence can encompass marketing, selling, and servicing, tied together by a digital platform that captures customer information, creates personalized journeys, and routes questions from customers or potential customers to the right support agents.

 Benefits of Digital Service

 Sita knows that digital transformation has reshaped how companies approach customer service.
 The old model was to wait for customers to find you, whether in person or by calling a toll-free number.
 But the rise of digital communication has changed service much like it’s changed advertising, media, and news.

 The practice of providing excellent service hasn’t changed.
 But the process of answering a question, looking up relevant data, and offering a solution has become much more efficient with mobile devices and multiple communication channels.
 Sita can see that embracing social media, automation, and AI will help build better relationships with new and existing customers.

 |Unify data and systems across teams for faster resolution||

 |Collaborate and share sources of truth with sites||

 |Add faster alternatives to voice calls with SMS, messaging, and chat||

 |Free up agents with automation and AI to deliver better service||

 Sita knows that she must move Ursa Major Solar into the realm of digital service.
-Based on the State of Service report from Salesforce, she understands that she’s not alone: 82% of decision-makers say their company’s service must transform in order to stay competitive.
+Based on the State of Service report from Salesforce, she understands that she’s not alone: 81% of decision-makers say they’re accelerating digital initiatives.
 But where to start?
 Enter Service Cloud.